L: Sir, why are we unable to come out of memories? It’s only due to the pain of heartbreak or something like that.

 If right now you are still wandering in memories, can we relate to each other?
 If some of you are still thinking of some event in the past, will you be able to listen?
 Yes?
 Memories are not important.
 Let them be there.
 Some of them might be little useful.
 For example, the password of your email account.
 That too is a memory.
 It’s a useful thing, neither good nor bad.
 Let it be stored.
 Except for that, only what is real, what is happening, only that matters.
 Memories don’t matter, get rid of them.
 And you get rid of them by seeing that they are not important.

-Only the present is important, I’m repeating.
-Don’t live up by memories.
-Don’t live out of the past.
-And there are many people who feel very satisfied in saying, “You know, now I have only memories.”
-Especially old people.
-And you would have heard songs where the young man is saying, that you are not there but your great memories and that I can survive just by being in memories.
-All this is a sickness.
-Don’t t fall prey to it.
+Only the present is important, I’m repeating: don’t live up by memories, don’t live out of the past.
+And there are many people who feel very satisfied in saying, “You know, now I have only memories,” especially old people.
+And you would have heard songs where the young man is saying, that you are not there but your great memories are here and that he can survive just by being in memories — All this is a sickness; don’t fall prey to it.

 -Excerpts from a ‘Shabd-Yoga’ session.
 Edited for clarity

 Watch the session: Acharya Prashant: How to get rid of memories?

 1. Advait Learning Camps (ALC): Advait Learning Camps are monthly 4-day retreats under the guidance of Acharya Prashant in the Himalayas.
 To participate in the camps, Contact Sh.
 Anshu Sharma: +91-8376055661 or Sh.
 Kundan Singh: +91-9999102998